 Which Social Media Platforms Are Right For Your Business?

 As new social media platforms emerge, and consumers continue to embrace them, organizations face the challenge of selecting the best platforms to suit both their message and their target audience.
 The good news is that you don’t need a presence on every platform.
 With a little research and experimentation, your brand can find its niche in the right social media sites for business marketing.
-Here are a few things to consider as you develop your strategy.
+Here are a few things to consider as you develop your social media marketing strategy.

 While it might seem like Facebook just emerged, it’s actually one of the oldest social platforms.
 Given its popularity worldwide, Facebook is one of the fundamental social media platforms for older audiences (age 55+).
 Unique or niche products lend themselves well to marketing within Facebook groups and foreign markets.
 There a number of tools that you can apply to your strategy, including paid promotions, advertising, and professional pages.
 Don’t forget to analyze the data and insights available to help you gauge how your message is performing.